openshift-online/ocm-support-cli/README.md

 #### Patching accounts

 Use the `accounts` subcommand and provide filter value to search matching accounts and patch them.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually patch the resource.
+Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch accounts`:

 ```
---dryRun                     If false, it will execute the patch command call in instead of a dry run.
+--dry-run                    If false, it will execute the patch command call in instead of a dry run.
---maxRecords                 Maximum number of affected records.
+--max-records                Maximum number of affected records.
 Defaults to 100.
-Only effective when dryRun is set to false.
+Only effective when dry-run is set to false.
 -h, --help                   help for patch
 ```

 ##### Examples

-* Patch accounts and change the last name to 'Doe' for accounts with username ending with 'doe' (no dry run) `echo '{ "last_name": "Doe" }' | ocm support patch accs "username like '%doe'" --dryRun=false`
+* Patch accounts and change the last name to 'Doe' for accounts with username ending with 'doe' (no dry run) `echo '{ "last_name": "Doe" }' | ocm support patch accs "username like '%doe'" --dry-run=false`

 #### Patching account

 Use the `account` subcommand to patch an account by passing the ID.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually patch the resource.
+Pass `dry-run=false` flag to actually patch the resource.

 The following flags are available for `patch account`:

 ```
---dryRun                     If false, it will execute the patch command call in instead of a dry run.
+--dry-run                    If false, it will execute the patch command call in instead of a dry run.
 -h, --help                   help for patch
 ```